When to Plea and When to Fight Your Charges

 • Harsher punishment.
 You could receive a bigger fine or more time in jail if you take your case to trial instead of pleading guilty right out of the gate.
 You will always run the risk of the judge wanting to “make an example” out of you to show others how harsh punishments can be for certain crimes.

 Deciding whether to plead guilty or go forward with a trial for criminal charges is tough.
-If you are facing criminal charges in Central Texas, it is vital that you speak with Mary Beth Harrell Law Firm.
+If you are facing criminal charges in Central Texas, it is vital that you speak with Mary Beth Harrell Criminal Defense and DWI Lawyers.
 Our criminal defense lawyers in Killeen and Copperas Cove defend clients throughout all of Central Texas, including Temple, Belton, and Waco, as well as McLennan, Coryell and Bell Counties.
 Our experienced attorneys will weigh the pros and cons with you and help you determine the best foot forward.
 If you choose to plead not guilty, we will fight aggressively to help achieve the best possible outcome.
 Call our office or submit our contact form today to schedule a consultation.